brainfoolong/cryptojs-aes-php/README.md

 * 7.x
 * 5.x (head to the [legacy branch](https://github.com/brainfoolong/cryptojs-aes-php/tree/legacy))

+## Upgrade Info
+Breaking changes: This library has changed to PSR-4 namespaces as of 7.
+April 2020.
+Also parameters and behaviour has changed to the previous version.
+For the old version of this library head to the [legacy branch](https://github.com/brainfoolong/cryptojs-aes-php/tree/legacy).

 ## Requirements
 * PHP with OpenSSL Support: http://php.net/manual/en/openssl.installation.php
 * Does not work with following php.ini option enabled: http://php.net/manual/en/mbstring.overload.php

 ## Changelog
+* 2.1.0 - 30\.
+December 2020
+  * added quick decrypt and encrypt functions: `CryptoJSAesJson.encrypt()` and `CryptoJSAesJson.decrypt()` - See examples for more information
 * 7\.
 April 2020
   * Upgraded project to namespaces